Charlottesville scene photographer Roseberry dies at 97

 The image shows a youngish Berry, taut and twisting in concert, guitar raised skyward.

-"I had profocused, and he turned very nicely," Roseberry said.
+"I had pre-focused, and he turned very nicely," Roseberry said.
 "I didn't have to do a thing but hit the shutter button.
 I jumped up, took the picture, and skedaddled."

 Just one picture?